oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-robot-flow/create-robot-flow.md

     * **Password locator**: Select the `password` UI element.
     * **Submit locator**: Select the `Sign In` button that the robot clicks to sign in to the Oracle Fusion application.

-    Your current (incomplete) flow should look as follows:
+    Your intermediate flow should look as follows:

     ![Current flow until sign-in](images/robot-designer_flow_sign-in-complete.png "=50%x")